How do students learn Chinese from A.I.?

 I have seen promotional materials for some learning tools, such as a mini robot or an animal figure, which claim that they are equipped with A.I., and that students can learn Chinese directly from them.

-So, how do students learn Chinese from A.I.?
+I’m curious, how do students learn Chinese from A.I.?

 Questions and answers

 Students asking questions and getting answers are great ways to learn Chinese, as long as students remember the answers they have got, and continue to come up with new questions.
-If students could not remember the answers for the questions they’ve asked before, or they run out of questions, their learning stops.
+If students could not remember the answers for the questions they’ve asked before, or they run out of questions, learning stops.

 The responsibility of successful learning outcome is solely rested on students’ shoulders.
 They must decide what to learn, they must figure out the right questions to ask, and they must make sure to conduct reviews and to check their own progress from time to time.

 Questions like “how to say tea in Chinese” and “how to say apple in Chinese” are easy to ask and easy to answer.

 However, the promotional materials only give the simplest conversations between students and A.I., and I could not say where the conversation would go after a few minutes.

 If anyone would like me to review an A.I. learning robot, I’d be happy to do so and update this article accordingly.

-© 2020 MSL Master.
+© 2022 MSL Master.
 All Rights Reserved